laneyberm/kickstarter-analysis/README.md

 ![Outcomes vs Goals](/Outcomes_vs_Goals.png)

 ### The above graph provides percent information about play outcomes based upon is pledged goal raised amount in dollars.
-Based upon the above graph, the percent of successful events gradually drecreased until the goal amount was $25,000.
-The percent of successful events increased from $25,000 to $44,999.
-After $45,000, the percent of successful events drop rapidly.
-The percent of failed events had the inverse information from the successful events.
 The percent of successful theater plays changed over time.
 There is a negative trend from less that $1000 between $24,999.
 There was a positive trend between $25000 and $44,999.
+After $45,000, the percent of successful events drop rapidly.
+The percent of failed events had the inverse information from the successful events.

-### How the graph is currently depicted, it is hard to compare postive and negative events without switching the data and graph to percentages when looking month to month.
+### How the graph is currently depicted, it is hard to compare positive and negative events without switching the data and graph to percentages when looking month to month.
 This information gives trend analysis of events that took place in a month.

 ## Results